 Xylene must be handled in a fume hood and the slide should be kept in the fume hood until dry.
+A xylene substitute (i.e., Xyless) may be used in place of xylene.

-Using a sterile swab moistened with reagent grade water, remove ~1⁄2 to 3⁄4 of the smear from the slide and the cover-slip.
-Remove the entire swab head and place it into a labeled tube.
+3. Using a sterile swab moistened with reagent grade water, remove $^{\sim}$ 1⁄2 to 3 4 of the smear from the slide and the cover-slip.
+4. Remove the entire swab head and place it into a labeled tube.